ccao94/tp1-docker/README.md

-Q 1-1: Using ENV hard-codes the secret into the image layer, making it visible to anyone with the image.
-The -e flag injects the secret only at runtime, keeping the image secure and reusable.
+Q 1-1: Using ENV saves the secret (like a password) directly into the image.
+Anyone who gets the image can see it.
+Using the -e flag only adds the secret when the container runs.
+This keeps the image secure.
 _____________________________________________________________________________________________________

-Q 1-2: Containers are ephemeral (temporary); their files are deleted when the container is removed.
-A volume stores the database data on the host machine, ensuring the data persists even if the container is destroyed.
+Q 1-2: Containers are temporary.
+When you delete a container, all its data is lost.
+A volume saves the data on the host computer, outside the container.
+This way, the data is safe even if the container is deleted.
 _____________________________________________________________________________________________________

 Q 1-3: Database container essentials